exAspArk/vx-install/README.md

 ### Prerequisites

-You will need 2 (better 3) Ubuntu 12.04 or 13.10 servers to host, respectively:
+You will need 2 (better 3) Ubuntu 12.04 or 13.10 servers to host, __x64__ necessarily, respectively:

 * Web application
 * Worker